quii/learn-go-with-tests/maps.md

 }
 ```

 Here we are using a `switch` statement to match on the error.
-Having a `switch`
-like this provides an extra safety net, in case `Search`returns an error other
+Having a `switch` like this provides an extra safety net, in case `Search` returns an error other than `ErrNotFound`.
-than `NotFoundError`.

 ## Refactor